awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-health-checks.md

 The Amazon EC2 status checks do not require any special configuration and are always enabled\.
 For more information, see [Types of status checks](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring-system-instance-status-check.html#types-of-instance-status-checks) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Important**
 Amazon EC2 Auto Scaling lets the status checks fail occasionally, without taking any action\.
 When a status check fails, Amazon EC2 Auto Scaling waits a few minutes for AWS to fix the issue\.
-It does not immediately mark an instance as unhealthy when its status for the status checks becomes `impaired`\.
+It does not immediately mark an instance `Unhealthy` when its status for the status checks becomes `impaired`\.
 However, if Amazon EC2 Auto Scaling detects that an instance is no longer in the `running` state, this situation is treated as an immediate failure\.
-In this case, it immediately marks the instance as unhealthy and replaces it\.
+In this case, it immediately marks the instance `Unhealthy` and replaces it\.

 **Scheduled events**
 Amazon EC2 can occasionally schedule events on your instances to be run after a particular timestamp\.
 For more information, see [Scheduled events for your instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring-instances-status-check_sched.html) in the *Amazon EC2 User Guide for Linux Instances*\.